matkoch/MassTransit/docs/usage/mediator.md

 # Mediator

 MassTransit includes a mediator implementation, with full support for consumers, handlers, and sagas (including saga state machines).
 MassTransit Mediator runs in-process and in-memory, no transport is required.
-For maximum performance, messages are passed by reference, instead than being serialized, and control flows directly from the _Publish_/_Send_ caller to the consumer.
+For maximum performance, messages are passed by reference, instead of being serialized, and control flows directly from the _Publish_/_Send_ caller to the consumer.
 If a consumer throws an exception, the _Publish_/_Send_ method throws and the exception should be handled by the caller.

 ::: tip Mediator
 Mediator is a [behavioral design pattern](https://en.wikipedia.org/wiki/Mediator_pattern) in which a _mediator_ encapsulates communication between objects to reduce coupling.